basboot/decode_drawings/README.md

 are used to reconstruct the apex of the 'pyramid'.

 ## Correcting errors

+### Rotation (roll)

+To correct rotation of the camera, the angle between blue and green is used.
+This angle changes slowly due to persective while moving.
+Sudden moves therefore are probably errors.
+We find these errors by subtracting a low pass filter from the measured data.
+This error angle is then reversed, by rotating the coordinates of red, green and blue around the center of the screen, before estimating the horizontal offset.

+### Horizontal offset (yaw)

 The assumption that the camera is always pointing at the centroid is not true, because of small aiming errors.
 Experiments in simulation show that rotation (roll) which is very small and the y-axis (pitch) are not so much of a